edushak/test-spec/README.md

 gradle testspec -Dgeb.env=chrome

-**What does test-spec solves?**
+**What does test-spec solve?**

-Traditionally, in large organizations software had been tested manually by a dedicated QA team.
+Traditionally, in large organizations software had been tested manually by dedicated QA teams.
 While it has some merits, this approach suffers from serious limitations, main one is being - inability to speed up testing phase after a certain point.
 As application grows larger, it requires more time to perform manual testing on every release cycle.